About the disease

 We can save our kauri forests by containing the disease and stopping it spreading to other areas.

 Kauri dieback disease is found in the upper North Island.
-See the exact locations on the kauri dieback website.

 What you can do to stop the spread